0xADE1A1DE/AssemblyLine/README.md

     ```
 1. Allocate an executable buffer of sufficient size (> 20 bytes) using mmap
     ```c
-    // the machince code will be written to this location uint8_t *mybuffer = mmap(NULL, sizeof(uint8_t) * BUFFER_SIZE,
+    // the machine code will be written to this location uint8_t *mybuffer = mmap(NULL, sizeof(uint8_t) * BUFFER_SIZE,
         PROT_READ | PROT_WRITE | PROT_EXEC, MAP_ANONYMOUS | MAP_PRIVATE, -1, 0);
     ```